Russia backs jail time for ‘fake’ army news, restricts media

 – State-media narratives –

-Moscow has few economic tools with which to respond but the duma on Friday adopted a bill that would freeze any assets inside Russia of foreigners “violating rights of Russians”.
+Moscow has few economic tools with which to respond but the Duma, or lower house, on Friday adopted a bill that would freeze any assets inside Russia of foreigners “violating rights of Russians”.

 Russian media have been instructed to publish only information provided by official sources, which describe the invasion as a military operation.